2019 Go Move Challenge: Final Recap

 |Avg.
 Daily Minutes Per Person:||30|

-To see what numbers your institution accumulated, visit the Go Move Challenge web page.
+To see what numbers your institution accumulated, visit the Go Move Challenge website.
 Thank you to everyone for participating and finishing strong!

 Beyond the competition and with the help of social media, the Go Move Challenge fosters camaraderie and new connections among AJCU colleagues while engaging in heart-healthy, physical exercise.
 Over 300 participants joined the Go Move Challenge Group on Facebook to share inspiring pictures, videos, and words of encouragement with their colleagues across the nation.